-Employees participating in a 4/10 work schedule shall receive \$.60 per hour in addition to their hourly rate of pay when working a night shift which ends between 10:00 p.m. and 3:00 a.m., inclusive; and \$.80 per hour in addition to their hourly rate of pay when working a regular night shift which ends after 3:00 a.m.
+Employees participating in a 4/10 work schedule shall receive a reasonable increase to the \$.60 per hour in addition to their hourly rate of pay when working a night shift which ends between 10:00 p.m. and 3:00 a.m., inclusive; and a reasonable increase to the \$.80 per hour in addition to their hourly rate of pay when working a regular night shift which ends after 3:00 a.m.

-A Unit member shall receive 10 cents per hour in addition to his base hourly rate of pay and any other shift differential or any other premium pay he may be receiving for working a weekend shift.
+A Unit member shall receive a reasonable increase to the 10 cents per hour in addition to his base hourly rate of pay and any other shift differential or any other premium pay he may be receiving for working a weekend shift.
 A designated weekend shift is defined as any shift that starts on or after 2 PM on Friday and continuing through any shift that starts on or before, but not after 11:59 PM on Sunday.